ukurumba/MCMC/docs/usage.rst

     number_edges : float
     The expected number of edges that connect to the 0 node."""

-- Expected number of total edges in a graph.
+- Expected number of total edges in a graph:
 ::

 	help(MCMC.expected_number_edges)